Periphery (band): Other projects

 Guitarists Mark Holcomb and Misha Mansoor have a side project called Haunted Shores.
-This project first became active in April 2010, before Holcomb was a member of Periphery, releasing two songs on a split EP with Cyclamen.
+This project first became active in April 2010, before Holcomb was a member of Periphery, releasing two songs on a split EP with Cyclamen featuring Chris Barretto on vocals.
 Through the remainder of 2010 and part of 2011, they periodically recorded and released new songs, sometimes featuring guest vocalists like Elliot Coleman or Mike Semesky.
 However, in late 2011 Holcomb officially joined Periphery, and the project unofficially went on hiatus.
 Their song "Passenger," which featured guest vocals by Spencer Sotelo, was released as a Periphery song in February 2012, and another song featuring Sotelo's vocals, "Scarlet" was re-recorded and released on Periphery's second album.
 No new music was released until 2015, when it was revealed that they were recording a 'debut' EP.
 Viscera was released on November 3, 2015, and featured a re-recorded version of one of their earlier songs ("Harrison Fjord") as well as several new songs.

 Mansoor is also part of an electronic music side project with guitarist Jake Bowen, called Four Seconds Ago.
 Their debut album, The Vacancy, was released September 28, 2018.
 Their second album 1000 Needles released February 21, 2025.

 Bowen also produces electronic music on his own, having released the full-length album Isometric on May 31, 2015.

 On April 7, 2014, it was announced that vocalist Spencer Sotelo had become the new lead vocalist of post-hardcore band From First to Last.
 Additionally, Sotelo produces "Trent Reznor-inspired" music under the moniker Endur.
 Endur's debut album American Parasite was released October 27, 2017.